ashleyhroberts/SQL_Project_Data_Job_Analysis/README.md

 # Tools I Used
 For my exploration of the data analyst job market, I strengthened my skills in some tools and learned brand new ones in others:
 - **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.
-- **PostreSQL:** The chosen database management system, ideal for handling the job posting data.
+- **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
 - **Visual Studio Code:** My new go-to for database management and executing SQL queries.
 - **Git and GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.
 - **Excel:** Useful for its chart functionality to visualize query results for better understanding.